LunarG/VulkanTools/BUILD.md

 ## The VulkanTools repository

-### Cloning the repository and updaing subcomponents
+### Cloning the repository and updating subcomponents

 To create your local git repository of VulkanTools:
 ```